Wool Harvesting School

-Dinner: On your own with shearing mates in Billings
+Supper on your own with shearing mates in Billings.

-Sunday: We generally wrap by noon to allow students travel time to get home before dark.
+We generally wrap up by noon on Sunday to allow students travel time to get home before dark.

 Shearing is very physically demanding work and you will need to be able to bend over for periods of up to 15 minutes while holding and shearing the sheep.
 It requires the ability to comfortably lift 50-60 pounds chest high.
 Shearing requires stamina, so you should be able to do such tasks as load a pickup with small square hay bales without stopping or run for 15 minutes without stopping.

-If you need a reasonable accommodation in order to be able to meet these physical requirements, please call Denise Hoepfner at 406-994-3415.
+If you need a reasonable accommodation in order to be able to meet these physical requirements, please call Denise De La Garza at 406-994-3415.